Sebasxs/dofus-data-decoder/README.md

 <a href="https://t.co/pin0Y7mWYp"><img alt="Static Badge" src="https://img.shields.io/badge/Target%20server-7289da?logo=discord&logoColor=white"></a>
 </p>

-## About files
+## About
+This is not a game decompiler, but a bunch of scripts that interpret game data.
+In order to decompile the game and get the input files required here, you must first use other scripts like [PyDofus](https://github.com/balciseri/PyDofus/).

+> A few data that I have not found directly in the common files will be fetched from encyclopedias like [DofusDB](www.dofusdb.fr) (who have done a great job analyzing the game).

+## Files
 - 📝 The exported `.md` files are useful for context injection into [Corinna's](https://github.com/Sebasxs/Corinna) AI-based responses; the information is splitted into sections and rarely exceeds 300 tokens each.
 - 🔗 Data uploaded to the database (or exported as JSON files) are treated as menu components on [Discord](https://t.co/pin0Y7mWYp).
 - ⚠ Input data must be located in the **`/input`** folder in `JSON` format.

+> Corinna is a hispanic community management system, therefore the exported data is by default in `spanish`.
 > The language can be changed by changing the `i18n_(lang).json` file and some phrases around the scripts.
-> Corinna is a hispanic community management system, therefore the exported data is by default in `spanish`.

-> This is not a game decompiler, but a bunch of scripts that interpret game data.
 ---

 ## Scripts